Saturday, March 17, 2018

 An increase in adblocker adoption to 600 million devices globally last year (according to PageFair), represents a 30% annual increase – with an even bigger increase forecast for 2018: People, while not necessarily feeling stalked, are clearly feeling annoyed enough to take steps to avoid online advertising.

-Increasing numbers of marketing thinkers are detecting the same old-school sales/marketing thinking that led to the nation’s physical postboxes being crammed with mostly unwelcome sales and marketing ‘literature’.
+Increasing numbers of marketers are displaying the same old-school sales/marketing thinking that led to the nation’s physical postboxes being crammed with mostly unwelcome sales and marketing ‘literature’.

-Is this really the optimal use of the most important and marvelous communications development in history?
+Is this really the optimal use of the internet, the most important and marvelous communications development in history?

 The science of Big Data and its brilliant analysis is one (essential) thing, the art of creating desire is quite another.